iainhouston/iainhouston.github.io/_posts/2022-05-02-swiftmail_to_symfony_mailer.markdown

 </html>
 ```

-I would like to refer you to the [Drupal Symfony Mailer documentation pages](https://www.drupal.org/docs/contributed-modules/symfony-mailer-0/getting-started#s-installation) to which in due course I would like to contribute with more general advice.
-In this post I am being very specific to the particular way we are using Simplenews and Drupal's Symfony Mailer.
+I would like to refer you to the [Drupal Symfony Mailer documentation pages](https://www.drupal.org/docs/contributed-modules/symfony-mailer-0/getting-started#s-installation) to which in due course I would like to contribute with more general advice drawn from the very particular way we are using Simplenews and Drupal's Symfony Mailer.

 **to come**